saifkhichi96/sad-instruct/README.md

 ## License

-The dataset is licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+The dataset is licensed under [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/deed.en).
 By using the dataset, you agree to the terms of the license.